shenghanwithchips/optical-alignment/README.md

 # optical-alignment skill

 This skill packages an optical-alignment thinking workflow for UI, typography, spacing, icons, and coded visual polish.
-It was synthesized from the uploaded `optically-perfect-design.pdf` and the uploaded skill-writing guide.

 Use it when a design is technically aligned but visually off: headline edges, centered text, hanging punctuation, all-caps buttons, card padding, icon centering, and implementation handoff.